 The 35-year-old spent a number of years running a bar before moving into the care sector over ten years ago.
 Paul hadn’t set out to work in healthcare but took a chance on a job at a care home when he was looking for work.
 It turned out to be the start of a long-term carer.
 Paul has experience people with learning disabilities, and a number of conditions such as epilepsy.

 Paul said: “The work at the care home was incredible but in intense.
 Unfortunately overtime the emphasis on paperwork grew and I found myself wanting a change.
 It was then that I found the job with Interserve Healthcare and I’ve never looked back.”

-Paul is supported by Interserve Healthcare’s branch nurse, Claudia Hall and from time to time receives new or refresher training.
+Paul is supported by Interserve Healthcare’s branch nurse and from time to time receives new or refresher training.
 He said: “Interserve Healthcare take their training seriously, it’s very good.
 And I’ve really enjoyed being trained by professionals who have many years of experience in the field.
 It makes me more confident in my job and I know I have people to call on if I have questions or worries.